 Control System Functions and Tasks

-For basic control needs, binding buttons and other controls directly to properties provides a level of programmability that's intuitive easy to use, more complex actions can usually be programmed using the step-based programming offered through Blocks' Task page.
+For basic control needs, binding buttons and other controls directly to properties provides a level of programmability that's intuitive and easy to use.
+More complex actions can be programmed using the step-based programming capabilities provided by Tasks.
 Learn more about how to use Tasks here.

-However, for very complex applications, calling for fully custom designed solutions with advanced "code level" programming needs, Block goes even further, offering advanced scripting capabilities.
+For complex applications, calling for fully custom designed solutions with advanced "code level" programming requirements, Block goes even further, offering advanced scripting capabilities.
 Here's a case study showing how advanced scripting can be used to build a custom solution.

 Blocks also comes with a plug-in architecture for controlling most devices equipped with a network, serial data or IR remote control port.
 Learn how to install and use drivers on your Blocks system here.

 New device drivers are written by PIXILAB and by our partners.
 If you're familiar with the control protocol of a device to be controlled, and have sufficient software development expertise, you can write your own devices drivers.

 As discussed in the Manual, Blocks has built in support for controlling lighting fixtures based on the Art-Net/DMX512 Control protocol.
 While controlling single channels and common basic functions is straightforward, and built into Blocks as standard, controlling more advanced fixtures, with numerous controllable parameters and operating modes, can be more challenging.
 To help keeping things manageable, such complex fixtures can be described by a fixture description file, specifying its function-to-channel mapping.

 Read more about how this works, and how you can obtain or create additional fixture definition files, here.

 Blocks supports live video feeds based on a number of formats and protocols.